 Due to the crowd size and volume level during live music, we have decided not to offer our wine tasting "flight of 5" from 6-9pm on Live Music nights.
 You are encouraged to help keep our music free and enjoy full glasses or bottles of wine along with our cheese and sausage sampler platters and other edibles while you listen to the music.
 If you are visiting our winery for the first time and would like to sample our wines, we suggest arriving before the live music starts so that you may try the wine flight before the music starts.

-Friday, July 10th, 6:30-8:30pm
+Friday, October 23rd, 6:30-8:30pm

 Raised in rural Wisconsin, Briana Hardyman was a formally trained New York City actress before heading south to fulfill her dream of being a Nashville singer/songwriter.
 Hardyman lived and performed in Nashville for several years before landing an opportunity to tour the greater UK/Scotland.
 After multiple noteworthy tours and albums, Hardyman currently resides in southwestern Wisconsin where she continues to write, record, and perform with several Madison based artists and groups.

 Miranda & Morse are a recently formed acoustic duo proving that Millenials and Boomers can indeed mix musically.
 With a solo guitar, two fine voices, and a few hand-held percussion thingies, M&M acoustic arrangements draw from a half-century of great material spanning Sheryl Crow, Sara Bareilles, Beatles, Ed Sheeran, Eric Clapton, Norah Jones, Colbie Caillat, David Lindley, Lake Street Dive, Elizabeth & the Catapult, and assorted other contemporary indies and vintage Boomer and Motown tunes.
 (Gotta hear Miranda channeling Aretha!)